 Storing and Reheating

 To store the leftover fajitas, keep them in an airtight container in the refrigerator for 3 to 4 days.
 You can also wrap them tightly in plastic wrap or foil.
 Do not keep cooked shrimp at room temperature for more than 2 hours or else unwelcome bacteria can begin to grow.

 Make sure leftovers are safe to eat.
 Smell the leftover shrimp before eating again.
 If it smells sour and feels slimy, throw it away.

 Shrimp fajitas pair perfectly with a warm tortilla and abundant toppings.
-Fill every tortilla with some chopped cilantro, sour cream or Mexican crema, and fresh lime wedges for loads of flavor!
+Fill every tortilla with some chopped cilantro, sour cream, avocado crema, or Mexican crema, and fresh lime wedges for loads of flavor!